makamonika/10xdevs-project/.ai/prd.md

 - FR-18: The system shall maintain query groups as private to each user
 - FR-19: The system shall display aggregated metrics for each query group
 - FR-20: The system shall visualize query groups as lists/cards with group name, query count, and metrics
-  - Sorting (MVP): Users can sort groups by name or created date (ascending/descending).
+  - Sorting (MVP): Users can sort groups by name, created date, or AI-generated status (ascending/descending).
+- FR-21: The system shall allow users to search for groups by name (case-insensitive partial match)

 ### 3.4 AI-Assisted Clustering

-- FR-21: The system shall generate AI-suggested query clusters using text embeddings and K-means algorithm
+- FR-22: The system shall generate AI-suggested query clusters using text embeddings and K-means algorithm
-- FR-22: The system shall automatically name generated clusters based on representative queries
+- FR-23: The system shall automatically name generated clusters based on representative queries
-- FR-23: The system shall allow users to approve, edit, or discard AI-suggested clusters
+- FR-24: The system shall allow users to approve, edit, or discard AI-suggested clusters
-- FR-24: The system shall display performance metrics for each AI-generated cluster
+- FR-25: The system shall display performance metrics for each AI-generated cluster
-- FR-25: The system shall handle queries in different languages as distinct entities
+- FR-26: The system shall handle queries in different languages as distinct entities
-- FR-26: (MVP persistence policy): AI-suggested clusters are ephemeral and are not persisted to the database unless the user accepts them
+- FR-27: (MVP persistence policy): AI-suggested clusters are ephemeral and are not persisted to the database unless the user accepts them
-- FR-27: (MVP persistence policy): When a cluster is accepted, it is saved as a private user group with its queries; discarded clusters are not saved, but accept and discard actions are logged for analytics
+- FR-28: (MVP persistence policy): When a cluster is accepted, it is saved as a private user group with its queries; discarded clusters are not saved, but accept and discard actions are logged for analytics

 ### 3.5 Opportunity Detection

-- FR-26: The system shall automatically flag queries as opportunities based on the following criteria:
+- FR-29: The system shall automatically flag queries as opportunities based on the following criteria:
   - Impressions > 1,000
   - CTR < 1%
   - Average position between 5-15
-- FR-27: The system shall provide visual indicators for opportunity queries in the dashboard
+- FR-30: The system shall provide visual indicators for opportunity queries in the dashboard
-- FR-28: The system shall allow filtering to show only opportunity queries
+- FR-31: The system shall allow filtering to show only opportunity queries

 ### 3.6 Authentication

-- FR-29: The system shall require user authentication via username/password
+- FR-32: The system shall require user authentication via username/password
-- FR-30: The system shall limit access to authorized SEO team members only
+- FR-33: The system shall limit access to authorized SEO team members only

 ## 4. Product Boundaries